 Alternatively, the interest rate on a loan may be fixed at a flat rate.

 An arrangement fee is usually levied when an overdraft facility or loan is set up.
-Typically the fee is one to 1.25% of the facility requested.
+Typically the fee is 1%-1.25% of the facility requested.

 A renewal fee is sometimes charged when an overdraft facility is extended.